mdn/content/files/en-us/web/api/htmlimageelement/alt/index.md

 may be the case because of an error, because the user has disabled the loading of images, or because the image hasn't finished loading yet.

-Perhaps the most important reason to use the `alt` attribute is to support [accessibility](/en-US/docs/Web/Accessibility), as the `alt` text may be used by screen readers and other assistive technologies to help differently-abled users make full use of your content.
+Perhaps the most important reason to use the `alt` property is to support [accessibility](/en-US/docs/Web/Accessibility), as the `alt` text may be used by screen readers and other assistive technologies to help differently-abled users make full use of your content.
 It will be read aloud or sent to the touch device, for example, to support visually impaired users.